Fellow Since 2001

-This profile was prepared when Paromita Goswami was elected to the Ashoka Fellowship in 2001.
+This description of Paromita Goswami's work was prepared when Paromita Goswami was elected to the Ashoka Fellowship in 2001.

 The New Idea